Our Stories

 One thing that seems clear pre-programme is that I didn't admit powerlessness.
 I would relentlessly try to be victorious.
 Self-will would always be there telling me that I'd sort this out, tomorrow or after I'd finished whatever it was I was eating.
 During car journeys self-will would look like the most insane scene; I'd be chucking food in the back of the car to stop me eating it and then dangerously driving all over the road as I attempted to retrieve the packet of something I'd seconds earlier chucked away.

 Either never wanting any mealtime to end because that meant life had to start.
 Or denying my hunger and having a tiny portion and driving myself crazy about when and where I was next going to eat.
+Mimicking whatever my thinner friends were eating, and mimicking their food behaviors healthy or not to see if that might work for me.

+The progression of the disease saw me becoming obsessed with health, and ways to get the quantities in without the weight gain.
+I could definitely binge on broccoli, and I'd binge on cabbage and salad portions that could probably serve 8.
 Food behaviours became more extreme, I would get the whole loaves that we baked and I would frantically nibble off every crunchy bit of bread and hope that my partner couldn't tell what I'd done.
 Oats had a low Glycemic load so I'd stuff cold porridge oats soaked in water into my mouth. no joy, no peace just frantically stuffing myself to try and get the effect I needed to sufficiently numb me.
+Sugar was off my radar during my orthorexia phase, but any sweet taste or high fat and the physical craving and mental obsession would begin, for example I'd binge like crazy on dates and walnuts that I'd mash together into so called healthy energy balls.
+I have no end of shameful food stories that I could recall.
+The truth is that I was forever trying to eat like a normal eater and no matter how much willpower I had I could not stop from starting on a binge and once I started on a binge I could not stop.

 How I ended up in OA?